Ultimate Music Festival Survival Guide

 With music touching all cultures, festivals are sprinkled all across the globe.
 If the festival requires flying, be prepared to map out the logistics of shipping your camping gear.
 If you’re driving, make the most of your travel by spending a night or two before the festival to explore a new city along the way.

 This will potentially make or break your entire experience.
 Music festivals, especially camping ones, are unlike anything else.
 And as such, everyone enjoys them differently.
 Some festival goers like to attend the tranquil morning yoga class.
-Others prefer to shotgun y-bombs till dawn (vodka + Red Bull, shout out to FSU’s official school drink).
+Others prefer to shotgun y-bombs till dawn.
 To bypass any drama that might arise from conflicting priorities, go with like-minded friends.

 At my first camping festival (Bonnaroo ’13), my friend and I went our separate ways for a couple hours to see our own favorite bands.
 Splitting up resulted in some of our top highlights of the entire weekend.
 She ended up getting front row to The National, while on the opposite side of the festival I was sharing one of the most beautiful moments I’ve ever witnessed alongside Edward Sharpe and the Magnetic Zeros (click here and skip to 7:24 to see Alex Ebert swoon the crowd and bring a very deserving fan onstage).